Provider type: Psychotherapist

 Services Provided: Consultation, Clinical Evaluation, and Psychotherapy

-David Barbosa, M.A. is a psychology intern with the William James College Consortium.
+Dr. Barbosa received his masters and doctoral degrees in clinical psychology from William James College.
 He attended Assumption College for his undergraduate studies where he double majored in Psychology and Human Services and Rehabilitation Studies.
-He received his Master of Arts in Professional Psychology at William James College.
-Mr. Barbosa recently completed practicum training at Child and Family Psychological Services performing pediatric neuropsychological evaluations with children, adolescents, and young adults.
-Prior to this placement, he worked within a collaborative education setting in south coast Massachusetts where he conducted psychoeducational evaluations for referring school districts and co-facilitated a social skills curriculum for young adults with autism spectrum disorder, intellectual disability, and developmental disabilities.
-Additional training experiences include work with the Taunton Public Schools Department of Special Education, where he completed cognitive and psychological testing, in addition to co-facilitating a mindfulness stress reduction based curriculum with children ages 5 to 10.
-At Fellowship Health Resources in New Bedford, he provided individual and group therapy to adults with chronic mental illness in a community based setting.
+He completed his APA Accredited pre-doctoral internship through the William James College Consortium at Child and Family Psychological Services.
+In addition, Dr. Barbosa completed advanced practicum training at Child and Family Psychological Services where he performed pediatric neuropsychological evaluations with children, adolescents, and young adults.
+Prior to this placement, he worked within a collaborative education setting where he conducted psychoeducational evaluations for referring school districts and co-facilitated a social skills curriculum for young adults with autism spectrum disorder, intellectual disability, and developmental disabilities.
+He completed practicum level training in the Taunton Public School Department of Special Education, where he completed psychological testing and co-facilitated a mindfulness stress reduction-based curriculum with children ages 5 to 10.
+At Fellowship Health Resources, Dr Barbosa provided individual and group therapy to adults with chronic mental illness in a community-based setting.